SinanAghayev/EconSim/README.md

 # EconSim
 This repository contains the code for a simulation program written in C# using Unity.
-The program simulates economic interactions between countries, currencies, services, and people.
-The simulation tracks various parameters such as prosperity, prices, preferences, and taxes over a specified number of days.
+The program simulates economic interactions between countries and people.
+It also simulates the change in the values (price for services), demand, and supply of currencies and services.

 # Requirements
 Unity game engine